Concepts from Future Past: 1958 Ford NucleonFebruary 28th, 2020

-Ford thought that it might be feasible to reduce the size of a nuclear reactor to power such a vehicle.
-They showed the design both with and without tailfins, but if you’re going to have a 1950s concept car it definitely should have tailfins.
+The Detroit automaker thought that it might someday be feasible to reduce the size of a nuclear reactor to power such a vehicle.
+Along the way, they showed the design both with and without tail fins, but if you’re going to have a retro-futurist 1950s concept car, it definitely should have tail fins.

 Can you imagine what sort of mess we’d have on our hands with nuclear cars driving around and rear-ending each other?
 Thank god this idea never made it beyond the scale model stage.
-If you happen to drop by the Henry Ford Museum in Dearborn, Michigan, you can see the model in person.
+If you happen to drop by The Henry Ford Museum in Dearborn, Michigan, you can see the model of the Nucleon concept in person.

 (images via Car Styling)